What to See & Do in Barcelona – 2025 Spanish Grand Prix

 The city has around 4 km of sandy beaches – the perfect place to spend a morning before a bit of culture, tapas or shopping in the afternoon.
 Barceloneta beach is the most entertaining spot, with artists, singing donut sellers and people building all kinds of weird and wonderful sand dune sculptures.
 It’s not the cleanest, though.
 Bogatell is quieter and cleaner, and Nova Icária is the trendiest.
 All have a good supply of seafood bars for lunch.

-Formula 1 Barcelona Fan Village
+Formula 1 Barcelona Fan Festival

 Parc Guell